Jensen Bissell, Baxter State Park director since 2005, to retire this month

 Baxter State Park will soon launch only its second search for a new director in more than 30 years.

 Jensen Bissell announced recently that he will retire on Dec.
-29 after a dozen years as park director and another 18 years helping to manage the forests on the park’s northern end.
+29 after a dozen years as park director and another 18 years helping manage the forests on the park’s northern end.
 Bissell said the timing seemed right for him personally and for the park, which he added is staffed by a strong crew who “can handle the park very easily over the next four to five months” before a successor is selected.

 “The closer (retirement) got, the more I realized that there are things that I want to do that I don’t have time to do while working,” Bissell said Thursday.
 “I look forward to just coming to hike, camp and fish in the park like anyone else.”

-Soft-spoken yet a staunch defender of the 209,644-acre park’s wilderness mandate, Bissell took over as Baxter’s director in 2005 following Irvin “Buzz” Caverly’s retirement after 24 years at the of the park.
+Soft-spoken yet a staunch defender of the 209,644-acre park’s wilderness mandate, Bissell took over as Baxter’s director in 2005 following Irvin “Buzz” Caverly’s retirement after 24 years as park director.

 “I think he has been absolutely terrific,” said Alec Giffen, a former Maine Forest Service director who served on the three-member Baxter State Park Authority board during Bissell’s early years as director.
-“In my view, it is hard to imagine anybody better suited to the job.
-He is thoughtful, he is a-political . . . and is open to thoughts that are outside of the box.”
+“In my view, it is hard to imagine anybody better-suited to the job.
+He is thoughtful, he is apolitical … and is open to thoughts that are outside of the box.”

-Bissell said he never aspired to become director when he joined the park in 1987 to manage the roughly 29,000-acre Scientific Forestry Management Area, which is the only part of the otherwise-wilderness park where timber is harvested.
+Bissell said he never aspired to become director when he joined the park in 1987 to manage the roughly 29,000-acre Scientific Forest Management Area, which is the only part of the otherwise-wilderness park where timber is harvested.

-But Bissell said the 18 years he spent managing the park’s multi-purpose but lesser-utilized northern end helped prepare him for park director – a position that requires balancing public demands for access and infrastructure with the late Gov. Percival P. Baxter’s strict instructions to maintain the park as a wilderness.
+But Bissell said the 18 years he spent managing the park’s multipurpose but lesser-utilized northern end helped prepare him to be park director – a position that requires balancing public demands for access and infrastructure with the late Gov. Percival P. Baxter’s strict instructions to maintain the park as a wilderness.

 “That will never change,” Bissell said.
 “Every director in this position will have that tension.”